ds4dm/ecole/docs/using-environments.rst

 Environment parameters
 ----------------------
-Environment can be created with no constructor arguments, as in the previous examples.
-This will use all the defaults chosen for the environments.

-Each environment can have its own set of parameters to further customize the task being solved.
+Each environment can be given a set of parameters at construction, in order to further customize the task being solved.
-For instance, the :py:class:`~ecole.environment.Branching` takes a ``pseudo_candidates`` boolean parameter to decide whether branching candidates are chosen among all non fixed inegral variables rather than being limited to fractional ones.
+For instance, the :py:class:`~ecole.environment.Branching` environment takes a ``pseudo_candidates`` boolean parameter, to decide whether branching candidates should include all non fixed integral variables, or only the fractional ones.
+Environments can be instanciated with no constructor arguments, as in the previous example, in which case a set of default parameters will be used.

-The constructor can optionally take a dictionnary of default `SCIP parameters <https://scip.zib.de/doc/html/PARAMETERS.php>`_ that will be used to initialize the solver at every episode.
+Every environment can optionally take a dictionnary of `SCIP parameters <https://scip.zib.de/doc/html/PARAMETERS.php>`_ that will be used to initialize the solver at every episode.
 For instance, to customize the clique inequalities generated, one could set: